Last Updated on February 11, 2026

 By Jim Ferri

-Around the world there are a number of interesting small countries.
+Around the world there are many interesting small countries.
 While some will likely never succumb to mass-tourism, other are almost overrun with travelers.

 Here are 10 tiny places, the largest only about 1/3 the size of Dallas, which may well pique your interest.
 They’re presented in order of size, with the smallest first.